 A senior member of the school’s leadership team is designated to take the lead responsibility for dealing with child protection issues, providing advice and support to other staff, liaising with the local authority, and working with other agencies.
-This role is also supported by several Designated Safeguarding Deputy.
+This role is also supported by several Designated Safeguarding Deputies.

 Safeguarding Policies & Procedures

 Policies related to safeguarding can be viewed and/or downloaded from the Safeguarding Sheffield Children website on the Policies, Procedures & Guidance webpage.
 These policies are in place, consistent with government guidance, refer to locally agreed multi-agency safeguarding arrangements and are regularly reviewed for use by Sheffield schools.